1. Research Center

 What Cars Are Selling Fastest Right Now

-Per Cox Mobility Insights, hybrid SUVs, compact crossovers, and light trucks are the fastest moving segments in 2025.
+Per Cox, hybrid SUVs, compact crossovers, and light trucks are the fastest movers in 2025.
+That hierarchy is expected to hold into early 2026, especially for clean, well-documented units.
 EV crossovers such as the Chevrolet Equinox EV and Hyundai IONIQ 5 are gaining attention, especially when sold with active warranties.

 When to Sell for Maximum Value